foxBMS/foxBMS-primary/doc/sphinx/gettingstarted/can_com.rst

 | BMS12_Temp_Mod0_Temp15      | 53                    | 7              | False           | 1.0        | -40.0      | -40.0   | 87.0    | Intel         |
 +-----------------------------+-----------------------+----------------+-----------------+------------+------------+---------+---------+---------------+

 The signals of the previous tables give the temperatures.
 The signal ``BMSx_Mux`` is indicating the module number beginning with 0.
 So for example, if 8 modules are configured, the messages of temperatures of modules 0 to 7 are transmitted subsequently and then restart from 0 again.
 This also shows that a maximum of 16 modules is supported right now.

-The cell temperatures values are transmitted in 1 °C resolution with an offset of -40 °C.
-With a signal bit length of 7 bits, a range from -40 °C to +87 °C is possible with this CAN signal design.
+The cell temperatures values are transmitted in 1°C resolution with an offset of -40°C. With a signal bit length of 7 bits, a range from -40°C to +87°C is possible with this CAN signal design.
 This should be sufficient for most battery systems (lithium-ion battery systems).
 The placement of the temperature sensors is application specific and can be adapted in the mechanical design of the battery system.

 Currently, battery systems with up to 16 temperature sensors per module are usable.
-When the number of temperature sensors per module is configured to be less than 16, temperatures of -40 °C should be sent per CAN (corresponding to 0x00 being sent via CAN).
+When the number of temperature sensors per module is configured to be less than 16, temperatures of -40°C should be sent per CAN (corresponding to 0x00 being sent via CAN).

 ---------------------------------------